 So, every year, all the Muslims must pay a 2.5% share of their held wealth to the poor where they cash, property, silver, or gold.
 Rather than our wealth, we should support the poor through our deeds towards those who need more help and support that help us enter Jannah.

-Sawm is an Arabic term meaning fasting and particularly associated with Ramadan which is the nine month in the Islamic calendar.
+Sawm (Saum) is an Arabic term that means fasting and particularly associated with Ramadan which is the ninth month in the Islamic calendar.

 During Ramadan, fasting requires Muslims to abstain from food, beverages, including water, sexual intercourse, and other activities during daylight hours.
 Muslims break their fast at sunset.